Search for Schools

 Step Two: Obtain Healthcare Experience (Two Years or More)

-In order to be admitted to PA school (see step three below), aspiring physician assistants will first need to obtain at least 1,000 hours of hands-on healthcare experience.
+In order to be admitted to PA school (see step three below), aspiring physician associates will first need to obtain at least 1,000 hours of hands-on healthcare experience.
 This may be pursued concurrently with an undergraduate program or upon graduation.
-Physician assistants can accrue this experience working as an EMT, a paramedic, a lab assistant, or a medical assistant.
+Physician associates can accrue this experience working as an EMT, a paramedic, a lab assistant, or a medical assistant.
 This step is a requirement for admission to PA school, but it’s also a way to gain the sort of hands-on experience necessary to choose which area of medicine to specialize in.

 Step Three: Earn a Master’s Degree (Two or Three Years)

-After earning a bachelor’s degree and obtaining some healthcare experience, aspiring physician assistants will need to earn a master’s degree at a PA school accredited by the Accreditation Review Commission on Education for the Physical Assistant (ARC-PA).
+After earning a bachelor’s degree and obtaining some healthcare experience, aspiring physician associates will need to earn a master’s degree at a PA school accredited by the Accreditation Review Commission on Education for the Physical Assistant (ARC-PA).

-Admissions requirements will vary from school to school, but generally include: a competitive undergraduate GPA (3.0 or greater); 1,000 hours or more of relevant healthcare experience; GRE or MCAT scores; letter(s) of recommendation; and a personal statement.
+Admissions requirements will vary from school to school, but generally include a competitive undergraduate GPA (3.0 or greater); 1,000 hours or more of relevant healthcare experience; GRE or MCAT scores; letter(s) of recommendation; and a personal statement.
 Do note that some schools require students to apply through the Central Application Service for Physician Assistants (CASPA), which represents 95 percent of currently accredited PA programs.

 Due to the hands-on nature of clinical rotations and lab work, there aren’t many purely online PA schools, but the program at Yale School of Medicine comes close.
 Other than three on-campus immersions, students can earn their master of medical science (MMSc) degree without having to relocate themselves.
 Clinical rotations can be performed at a site close to the student, selected in collaboration with a placement team from Yale.
 Didactic coursework follows an organ-based approach, where each topic is considered through the lens of a specific biological system.
 The program takes 28 months to complete, and costs $101,080 in total.